Alderman do Novo says that party colleague tried to strangle her in the bathroom of the São Paulo City Council and registers a police report | São Paulo

 Marks of the aggression that councilwoman Janaína Lima (Novo) says she suffered from councilwoman Cris Monteiro, from the same party. — Photo: Disclosure

-Janaína Lima told the g1 who will also go to the police station to file a police report against the bench colleague and who has already asked the City Council to investigate the case.
+Lima told the g1 who also went to the police station to file a police report against her fellow member of the bench and has already asked the City Council to investigate the case.

 The councilor also declared that she intends to take the episode to court and is going to ask the New Party in São Paulo to take internal measures about what happened.